Atlas Ocean Voyages accused of scamming passengers on $26K Antarctica cruise

-Antarctica is a bucket-list destination, and for travelers Jess and Justin of Uprooted Traveler, this trip was supposed to be the culmination of years of saving and planning.
+Antarctica is a bucket-list destination, and travelers Jess and Justin of Uprooted Traveler spent years saving and planning for this trip.

 According to their YouTube video, they spent $26,000 on a 16-day cruise with Atlas Ocean Voyages, eager for the chance to step foot on the remote seventh continent.
 Instead, their trip turned into a logistical disaster, leaving them and fellow passengers feeling deceived and robbed of a once-in-a-lifetime experience.